sriramsk1999/sriramsk1999.github.io/_posts/2021-12-08-human-loop-aes.md

 1. **How do we make Automated Scoring Systems more reliable?** (Bring expert human scorers in, of course.
 They can correct the system when it's wrong.)
 2. **How do we make Automated Scoring Systems more accessible i.e. cheaper?** (Get rid of the humans, of course.
 We won't have to deal with pesky things like raises and inflation.)

-In our work, [Using Sampling to Estimate and Improve Performance of Automated Scoring Systems with Guarantees ](https://arxiv.org/abs/2111.08906), accepted at EAAI-AAAI22, this is the exact problem we tackle.
+This is the exact problem we tackle in [Using Sampling to Estimate and Improve Performance of Automated Scoring Systems with Guarantees
+](https://arxiv.org/abs/2111.08906), our recent paper which has been accepted at the **Twelfth AAAI Symposium on Educational Advances in Artifical Intelligence (EAAI-22)**, held in conjunction with **AAAI-22**.
+Congratulations to my co-authors [Yaman Kumar Singla](https://sites.google.com/view/yaman-kumar/home), [Dr. Rajiv Ratn Shah from the MIDAS Lab](http://midas.iiitd.edu.in/) at IIIT-Delhi and [Dr. Changyou Chen](https://cse.buffalo.edu/~changyou/) from the University at Buffalo, State University of New York!

 Existing systems go all-or-nothing with humans, and we attempt to get the best of both worlds using sampling techniques.
 In summary, our contributions are as follows:
 - Combine existing paradigms to integrate humans with Automated Scoring Systems *partially* by using humans to score some, but not all, of a given set of responses.
 - We conduct experiments on various models deployed in real world AS systems, and we observe significant gains in accuracy using our proposed model, **Reward Sampling**.
 - Improving the system's performance is a noble goal, but arguably more important is its reliability i.e. if it can perform well *consistently*.
 Thus, we also propose an algorithm to estimate the performance of the system with statistical guarantees.